Spoiled for choice with Castles and Gardens for families

 Feeling famished?
 Enjoy afternoon tea and award-winning scones in Lady Ada’s Tea Room at The Argory.
 Sallys in Omagh has everything to keep hangry demons at bay.
 If you find yourself in Cookstown, the renowned Time Bar and Venue has a bit of a hidden secret: its bistro offers one of the best children’s menus in the mid-Ulster area, and in a very contemporary setting.

 As you can see there’s no shortage of castles and gardens from all eras and with an appeal to all ages here in Northern Ireland.
-And that’s just flavour of what your family can discover on a trip around Northern Ireland.
-We’d love to hear just how much you enjoyed them using our hashtag #EmbraceAGiantSpirit
+And that’s just flavour of what your family can discover on a trip around the various castles and gardens you'll find in each county.
+If you're off exploring, we’d love to hear your thoughts using our hashtag #EmbraceAGiantSpirit

 Gruffalo & Stickman Guided Walk